Tag: HISTORY

 Continue reading “Explore the world of Atalan T’ea”

-Lazlo Ferran: How to Write a Good Book – Post 5.
-Varying the Pace
+How to Write a Good Vampire Book – 5.
+Varying Pace

 It’s not as easy as you might think!